ibm-cloud-docs/containers/cs_storage_file.md

 ## Changing the default NFS version
 {: #nfs_version}

-The version of the file storage determines the protocol that is used to communicate with the {{site.data.keyword.cloud_notm}} file storage server.
-By default, all file storage instances are set up with NFS version 4.
+The version of the {{site.data.keyword.filestorage_short}} determines the protocol that is used to communicate with the {{site.data.keyword.cloud_notm}} {{site.data.keyword.filestorage_short}} server.
+By default, all {{site.data.keyword.filestorage_short}} instances are set up with NFS version 4.
 You can change your existing PV to an older NFS version if your app requires a specific version to properly function.
 {: shortdesc}

-To change the default NFS version, you can either create a new storage class to dynamically provision file storage in your cluster, or choose to change an existing PV that is mounted to your pod.
+To change the default NFS version, you can either create a new storage class to dynamically provision {{site.data.keyword.filestorage_short}} in your cluster, or choose to change an existing PV that is mounted to your pod.

 To apply the latest security updates and for a better performance, use the default NFS version and do not change to an older NFS version.
 {: important}